MHindermann/mas/text/text.md

 1. In response to the result that increasing the text basis to titles and abstracts does not increase performance discussed in [section "Assessment"](#assessment), add full text support and evaluate the performance by increasing the text basis even further.
 To do this, `Data.enrich_with_annif` must be amended to fetch and parse the full text PDFs.
 For an item in the sample data set, the link to the full text is constructed from the data fields `offical url` and `documents - main`.
 Initial tests using the Tika Python library for parsing were promising.

 2. Originally I had intended to undertake an additional performance test based on a gold standard distinct from the derivative gold standard constructed in [section "Gold standard"](#gold-standard).
 In order to do so, items in the Edoc sample data set were enriched with MeSH terms (see [https://www.nlm.nih.gov/mesh/meshhome.html](https://www.nlm.nih.gov/mesh/meshhome.html)) retrieved from PubMed (if they had a PubMed ID).
 This was achieved by calling `Data.enrich_with_mesh` on `/indexed/indexed_master.json`.
 However, the Annif API does not include a configuration with a MeSH vocabulary, and there is no concordance between MeSH and either Wikidata or YSO (see [https://coli-conc.gbv.de/cocoda/app/concordances.html](https://coli-conc.gbv.de/cocoda/app/concordances.html)).
 Therefore, the MeSH terms obtained from PubMed would have to be reconciled with Wikidata and YSO in a very time-consuming manner, yielding again only a derivative gold standard.
-As a way forward, it would be more effective to train a local instance of Annif on the already obtained MeSh data.
+As a way forward, it would be more effective to train a local instance of Annif on the already obtained MeSH data.

 3. As shown in [section "Assessment"](#assessment), the performance of Annif configurations varies with department.
 It is hence plausible that some (subsets of) items in Edoc require domain-specific vocabularies that are not available in Annif.
 These vocabularies can be identified using BARTOC FAST [@Hindermann.2020]; the implementation is straightforward with my bartocsuggest Python library that already includes an Annif wrapper (see [https://pypi.org/project/bartocsuggest/](https://pypi.org/project/bartocsuggest/)).